couchbaselabs/couchbase-lite-c-verify/README.md

 docker compose down --rmi all
 ```

-Note: I couldn't find a way to let 'docker compose up' use a new environment values to run without cleaning up containers and images.
+Note: I couldn't find a way to tell 'docker compose up' to use a new environment values to run the CMD in the Dockerfile without cleaning up containers and images.